boneframework/skeleton/README.md

 MariaDB is running, on host `mariadb` (see `docker-compose.yml`), and `config/bone-db.php`).

-To "SSH" into your server in order to run PHP commands like composer etc, type the following in a fresh terminal window (remember on Windows & Mac you also need to run `eval $(docker-machine env)` to import the environment vars)
+To "SSH" into your server in order to run PHP commands like composer etc, type the following in a fresh terminal window.
 ```
-docker-compose exec php /bin/bash
+bin/terminal php       // for the PHP container
+bin/terminal mariadb   // for the DB container
 ```
-To shut down your server, CTRL-C out, then type `docker-compose down`.
+To shut down your server, CTRL-C out, then type `bin/stop`.
 ## a quick introduction to bone framework
 #### skeleton project files
 There are a few folders and files in your project, here's a quick description:
 - config (Configuration for your application)
 - data (Files your project will use (translations, cache, uploads, etc))
 - public (The usual index.php endpoint and front end assets like css and images and js)
-- src (Your application ackages live in here)
+- src (Your application packages live in here)
 - tests (Because it's nice knowing your code works)
 - vendor (Third party composer libs, don't edit, don't commit!)
 #### bone framework application cycle
 Upon launching Bone Framework (`public/index.php`), the application does a few things:
 - Starts a session
-- Loads the config from the config folder (different folders for different environments can be used)
+- Loads the config from the config folder (different folders for different environments can be used, or environment vars)
 - Registers bone framework core packages
 - Registers packages from the `config/packages.php` into the DI container
 - Adds any site wide middleware configured in `config/middleware.php`
 - Dispatches a Request, returns a Response
 ## config
-You can drop in any number of .php files into the config/ folder.
+You can drop in any number of `.php` files into the `config/` folder.
 Make sure they return an array with the config .
-You can override configuration based on environment var APPLICATION_ENV, so for instance if the environment was production it would load the additional config the production subdirectory.
+You can override configuration based on environment var `APPLICATION_ENV`, so for instance if the environment was production it would load the additional config the production subdirectory.

-There are several config files by default:
+There are several config files included, some are for optional bone packages and may be removed :
 ```
 bone-db.php
 bone-firewall.php